Iowa vs Michigan college basketball game preview

 Michigan is a machine.

-It can still get back to gaining momentum after a few weeks of vacation, but it showed against Ohio State that everything is working again.
+It could still regain momentum after a few weeks off, but it showed against Ohio State that everything was working again.

 Michigan may have the Big Ten’s best field goal defense, but Ohio State talked about everything on and off the field.
 Hence …